S h a r e

 - Cars with variable servicing require particular attention as they are virtually guaranteed to require an AdBlue top up before the initial service.

 - When AdBlue is running low, a series of warnings will be given via the driver information system.
-As an example, Audi models display a countdown at 1,500 miles before a required refill.
+As an example, Audi models display a countdown from 1,500 miles before a required refill.

 - It is vital these warnings are acted upon promptly.
-If AdBlue falls below a pre-determined level, the car will stop and not restart until sufficient AdBlue is added.
+If AdBlue falls below a pre-determined level, the car will continue on reduced power.
+Once it is stopped it will not restart until sufficient AdBlue is added.
 Should this occur at the side of the road, you will be charged for recovery.

 - Taking Audi as an example, a minimum of 5.7 litres of AdBlue is required to restart the vehicle, although this level varies between manufacturers.